-The Wales Harp Festival is set in Caernarfon, a community and port in Gwynedd with a population of 9,615 inhabitants.
-Caernarfon has what is possibly the most famous of Wales’s castles, and many visitors come each year to Caernarfon to appreciate this magnificent heritage site.
+The Wales International Harp Festival is set in the coastal town of Caernarfon, which boasts what is possibly the most famous of Wales’s castles, and many visitors come each year to the town to appreciate its beauty and heritage.

-Our venue, Galeri Arts Centre just outside Caernarfon castle walls, offers stunning sea views apart from being close to all local amenities.
-Our facilities provide parking spaces with easy access to the building, toilets accessible on all levels, wheelchair access, cafe, lounge area and guide dogs are welcome.
+There is easy access to the building, toilets accessible on all levels, wheelchair access, cafe, and guide dogs are welcome.

 How to find us

-There is a pay and display car park in front of Galeri, including disabled parking.
-Other pay and display carparks including one opposite Galeri, and at the end of the road below Morrisons supermarket.
+Car Parking: There is a pay and display car park in front of Galeri, including disabled parking.
+Other pay and display carparks include one opposite Galeri, and at the end of the road below Morrisons supermarket.